jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

       }
       ```

-      Spring Framework provides suport from programmnaticlaly invoking our rest service using RESTTemplates.
-RESTTemplates automates and takes care of opening the connection, sending requests and handling responses.
+      Spring Framework provides suport from programmatically invoking our rest service using `restTemplates`. restTemplates automates and takes care of opening the connection, sending requests and handling responses.
 Query for account details can be as simple as

       ```
       restTemplate.getForObject("http://jeevan.com/account/567", Account.class);
       ```